Founder / Director

 “I am most excited by the power of imagination to make possible as yet unknown futures.
 This capability, which we all share, is fundamental to the creation of a just, inclusive and sustainable world.”

-Lauren has ten years of experience in sustainable development research and practice.
-During her career, she has worked in the private and public sectors, academia, and with NGOs, focusing on sustainable energy innovation, urban resilience and green economic development.
+Lauren has more than ten years of experience in sustainable development research and practice.
+During her career, she has worked in the private and public sectors, academia, and with NGOs, focusing on sustainable energy transitions, urban resilience and green economic development.
+Through how we adapt, she has initiated the Just Urban Transitions project, which aims to understand and support the low-carbon transition across levels of organisation in policy, planning and implementation.

-Lauren has an academic background in complexity and systems thinking (Master of Art in Philosophy) and development (Master of Philosophy in Development Policy and Practice), and has recently enrolled for her PhD at the University of Cape Town (UCT).
+Lauren has an academic background in complexity and systems thinking (Master of Art in Philosophy) and development (Master of Philosophy in Development Policy and Practice).

-Through her work and studies, she has demonstrated her particular interest in decentralised development and collaborative, distributed solutions to complex problems.
+Through her work, she has demonstrated her particular interest in decentralised development and collaborative, distributed solutions to complex problems.

 “If one considers the complexity and uncertainty that characterises contemporary society, managing risk has become as important as creating value and generating impact.
 The financial sector, as key risk management institutions, are well-positioned to play a key role to support the flow of capital to manage risk for the public good”.